proof88/PGE/PGE/docpages/menu-04-Networking.md

 \subsection future_plans_server Server Future Improvement Plans

 Currently server in every tick invokes serverSendUserUpdates() that sends out MsgUserUpdateFromServer to all players about the state of a player if any state is dirty.
-Because this is happening frequently, **we could use unreliable connection (UDP) for this instead of reliable (TCP)** to reduce overhead of reliable connection.
+Because this is happening frequently, **we could use unreliable connection for this instead of reliable** to reduce overhead of reliable connection, even though I'm not sure about the amount of the overhead.
+Note that reliable and unreliable are 2 different ways of sending messages using GNS, and none of them is using TCP.
+**Both use UDP.**
+The difference is that **reliable messages are automatically retransmitted in case of loss, can be expected to be received exactly once, and their order is guaranteed to be same on the receiver side as on the sender side**.
+Some info about the [message segment differences here](https://github.com/ValveSoftware/GameNetworkingSockets/blob/master/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md).
 Because loss of such message would NOT be a big problem.
 But it should be done as QuakeWorld/Counter-Strike does: even if player data is NOT dirty, the state is sent out.
-This can overcome the inconsistency issues caused by packet loss.
+This can overcome the inconsistency issues caused by packet loss: if a packet is missing, no problem, the next packet will bring fresher data anyway.
 However, at this point I'm still not convinced if I should start experimenting with this though.
 At the same time I'm also thinking that there is no packet loss in small LAN environment.